strosek/shunyata/README.md

 ### Future ideas

-- Entities can have different plasticity, that is, how much it can be influenced by others.
 - Interaction between similar Entities is stronger.
 - Factors that could change interactions:
   - Value diversity of entities.